 This rule is called "corporate personhood."
-Basically, under the law of Connecticut, corporations are, in many ways, the same as individual human beings.
-Therefore, corporations have some of the same legal rights and obligations as actual people.
+Essentially, under the law of Tennessee, corporations are, in many ways, the same as individual human beings.
+So, corporations have some of the same legal rights and obligations as actual people.

-Every corporation in the U.S. which has taxable income must pay its share of the federal corporate income tax.
-The majority of states further have a corporate income tax, which Bristol, Connecticut corporations are required to pay.
+Every corporation in the United States is obligated to pay federal income tax.
+Most states also have a corporate income tax, which corporations doing business in Bristol, Tennessee are obligated to pay.

-Whatever a company's legal tax rate is, all corporations in Bristol, Connecticut must pay the taxes assessed against them.
-If they don't, they can be made to pay very massive fines - normally much larger than their original tax bill.
+Whatever a company's legal tax rate is, all corporations in Bristol, Tennessee must pay the taxes assessed against them.
+If they don't, they can be made to pay very large fines - usually much larger than their original tax bill.

-How Can a Bristol, Connecticut Corporate Tax Lawyer Help?
+How Can a Bristol, Tennessee Corporate Tax Lawyer Help?

 The majority of big corporations have accountants, tax lawyers, and other legal/financial specialists on staff to guarantee that they adhere with state and national corporate tax laws.